 All government actions are taken in the name of the Crown and the Lieutenant Governor formally holds the executive powers on behalf of the Crown.
 The Lieutenant Governor invariably acts on the advice of Ministers but retains the right to be consulted, to encourage and to warn.
 The Ministers are responsible to the Assembly and, through it, to the people.
 That’s why we call it responsible government.

-Their Honours serve as Patrons of various non-profit organizations, lending the dignity and prestige of the Office to worthwhile causes.
+Her Honour serves as Patrons of various non-profit organizations, lending the dignity and prestige of the Office to worthwhile causes.
 Her Honour presents Lieutenant Governor’s Awards recognizing achievements by Manitobans in a wide range of endeavours, including the Order of Manitoba which she serves as Chancellor, and presents other honours and awards on behalf of other organizations throughout the province to deserving citizens.

-Their Honours travel to every part of the province, meeting Manitobans where they live, work and go to school.
+Her Honour travels to every part of the province, meeting Manitobans where they live, work and go to school.
 The Lieutenant Governor speaks to audiences of all ages and interests about the strengths and values we share as citizens wherever we live – in the rural area, the vast northern region or the provincial capital.

 The Lieutenant Governor is appointed by the Governor General in Council on the advice of the Prime Minister of Canada, for a period of not less than five years.
 Because it is not a term appointment, a Lieutenant Governor continues in office until a successor is appointed and installed.